This post may contain affiliate links. You can view our affiliate disclosure here.

 The TruFeel ball is available in white and high-optic yellow, with a matte red variant arriving in the second half of 2022.
 It’s particularly effective for low and moderate swing speeds, and what’s great is that it really doesn’t do anything poorly.

 In spite of the “Tour” in the name, the Vice Tour ball is actually designed for all swing speeds and skill levels, so whatever your driver swing speed is, you’re very likely to do well with it.
-It usually goes for a very affordable $19-$25 per dozen.
+It usually goes for well under $30 a dozen.

 This ball is considered the “all-rounder” in Vice’s portfolio.
-It was featured in the golf.com performance golf ball recommendation list and benefits from high critic and consumer reviews; it has an average rating of 4.7/5 on Amazon with thousands of reviews.
+It was featured in the golf.com performance golf ball recommendation list and benefits from high critic and consumer reviews.

 With a mid compression rating (possibly 90 but not confirmed), the Vice Tour is engineered for outstanding distance off the tee and good spin and feel around the greens.
 Its three-piece construction consists of: